 Recognised as one of the leading economists of his generation, Joseph Stiglitz has influenced both the making and evaluation of policy.
 He chaired President Clinton’s Council of Economic Advisers and then became Chief Economist at the World Bank.
 He has since become an influential international voice on globalisation and inequality.

 In 2001 Professor Stiglitz won the Nobel Prize, along with George Akerlof of UCLA and Michael Spence of Stanford.
 They were praised for ‘their analyses of markets with asymmetric information, identifying how small degrees of imperfection can have major economic consequences.’

 In the wake of the financial crisis, Joseph became an outspoken critic of markets, austerity, regulation and inequality.
 A prolific author, books including The Price of Inequality, Making Globalization Work, The Great Divide and Freefall deal harshly with the access to healthcare, education and opportunity that wealth affords, the necessity for reforms in banking, finance and trade, and the myths of international development.
-He even turned his economic insight to war in The Three Trillion Dollar War, which revealed how short-sighted budget decisions will affect us all for decades to come.
+He’s looked at potential solutions in People, Power, and Profits: Progressive Capitalism for an Age of Discontent, and turned his economic insight to war in The Three Trillion Dollar War, which revealed how short-sighted budget decisions will affect us all for decades to come.